Do you know what you’ll create, post, and share for your business this Tuesday?

 So are you selling a physical product, a digital course, a local service, or maybe you’re selling a Software as a Service (SaaS) product?

-If you don’t know exactly what it is you sell to your target audience after they’ve consumed your content, you don’t know what it is that you’re going to producing content around.
+If you don’t know exactly what it is you sell to your target audience after they’ve consumed your content, you don’t know what it is that you’re going to produce content around.

 That brings us to step two.